-The Man, who steps into the office foyer on feet that feel like concrete blocks, suppresses a scowl for the benefit (perceived, and inaccurately) of the receptionist who sits at her desk clicking an “s” into the crossword puzzle on her iPad to complete the word “Ass.”
+The man steps into the front foyer of his office on feet that feel mushy and weak.
+He suppresses a scowl at the receptionist who’s clicking an “s” into the New York Times crossword puzzle on her computer to complete the word “ass.”
 This is not a coincidence.
-The Man veers close to the guest chair beside her desk.
-So close, in fact, that the leather strap of his shoulder bag catches on one of its backposts.
+As the man passes her, he veers close to the guest chair beside her desk.
+So close, in fact, that the leather strap of his shoulder bag catches one of its backposts.

-To the casual observer — or just about all observers, unfortunately — this appears to be inconsequential.
+To the casual observer — or, just about any observer, unfortunately — this appears inconsequential.

-The man hesitates, briefly — exactly as long as it takes for the second hand of his Rolex to lean into its next tick; exactly as long as it takes for the fruitfly zzzzzzing at the Man’s ear to cause him to flick his hand at it (a gesture the Man will not recall, further setting him back).
+The man hesitates — exactly as long as it takes for the second hand of his Rolex to lean into its next tick; exactly as long as it takes a fruitfly buzzing at his ear to cause him to flick his hand at it.

-The shoulder bag strap slides off the top of backpost, releasing the chair which bounces down with a soft knock the that Man does not hear.
+The shoulder strap slides up off the backpost, releasing the chair which bounces down onto the wood floor with a soft knock that the man does not bother to hear.

-The oblivious Man arrives in his office, his thoughts deep into the workday ahead.
-He places the bag on his desk and pulls his laptop out of it, sets it down and powers it on.
+Now in his office, the man is deep into his thoughts, which concern the workday ahead.
+He places the bag on his desk and pulls out his laptop computer, sets it down and powers it up.
 But, really.
-He could have considered taught strap and the chair even for a moment, for he had no doubt felt the pull, the momentary tension and the release.
-Something had happened.
+He could have considered what had happened with strap and the chair, for he had no doubt felt the pull, the momentary tension and the release.

-He would laugh at the idea.
+He would laugh at the notion.
 He is far too busy to note such minutiae.
-His unconscious mind, however, has noted it all.
-It has absorbed every detail of that sequence, for as a recorder it is unequaled, a digital-like device that has no off button.
+His unconscious mind, however, has done exactly that.
+It has absorbed every detail, for as a recorder it is unequaled, a digital-like device lacking an off button.
 The marriage (and subsequent divorce) of shoulder strap and chair post has taken up permanent residence within it.